The small print

 Links to other websites

 My website contains links to other websites which you might find interesting (mainly to obscure bits of etymology on Wikipedia).
 If you click on these and leave my site, I don’t have any control over that other website.
-I would have though this would be obvious, but apparently I still have to tell you it in this policy.
+I would have thought this would be obvious, but apparently I still have to tell you it in this policy.
 Just to hammer this home, I’m therefore not responsible for protecting or keeping private any information you give another website, and it’s not covered by this privacy statement.
 And just in case you want to be patronised a little bit more, you should be careful on other websites and check the privacy statement that applies to that website.
 OBVIOUSLY.

 Controlling your personal information